This post may contain affiliate links. Please read our disclosure policy.

 Sweet potatoes have more moisture than regular potatoes, so they won’t get as crisp.
 Spreading them out in a single layer and not overcrowding the pan helps.

-Store them in an airtight container in the refrigerator for up to 3 days.
+Store in an airtight container in the fridge for up to 3 days.
+Reheat in the oven or toaster oven for best texture.

 Reheat in a 375°F oven for about 10 minutes or in a dry skillet over medium heat until warmed through.